 With no buyers, there can be no sellers.
 The lack of consumer confidence will result in less demand and businesses will be less likely to take on more staff.
 The economy will embark on a downward spiral of unemployment.

 This, of course, is not just a problem for the average worker, but for the rich elite, who will no longer have a market from which to make their fortune.
-Not only will fewer workers be bad for the economy, but with the massive drop in income tax revenues, even public services are set to be hit hard by the coming unemployment tsunami.
+Not only will less workers be bad for the economy, but with the massive drop in income tax revenues, even public services are set to be hit hard by the coming unemployment tsunami.

 Then there is the misconception of the “Luddite Fallacy”, the belief that the economy will always create new jobs, and advancing technology will continue to create new industries for displaced workers.

-Therefore, our fate is sealed – and the idea that every person must “earn their living by the sweat of their brow” is all but obsolete.
+Therefore, our fate is sealed – and the idea that every individual must “earn their living by the sweat of their brow” is all but obsolete.
 Ironically, it is capitalism that has led us to this transition.

 The slave trade in America was active for over 200 years.
-It made slave owners rich beyond their dreams, while poorer whites, unable to compete against free labor, lived in abject poverty.
+It made slave owners rich beyond their dreams, while poorer whites, unable to compete against free labour, lived in abject poverty.
 So how did it continue for 200 years, with so much poverty?
 Well, the slave colonies relied on exports.
 There was a constant flow of new money from overseas.

 A system that depends on external resources can only increase its prosperity as long as the external resources continue.
 Today, we function under the illusion of separate countries trading with each other, but in essence, the whole world is the market, so really there is nobody to export to.
-Growth in this case can only come from inside the system – from more of the Earth’s limited resources, including labor.
+Growth in this case can only come from inside the system – from more of the Earth’s limited resources, including labour.